tpatterson1996/lcc-metadata-manual/publish.md

 ## Overall Science Catalog System Architecture

 Currently the mdEditor is used primarily with ScienceBase, a collaborative scientific data and information management platform developed and run by the USGS and used directly by science teams.
-The mdEditor can work with other databases, but in this manual, ScienceBase will be used as the primary example of a database.
-For more information, see ScienceBase in the glossary of terms.

 The following describes the process of publishing from mdEditor